Graduate Students

 • nboals@iu.edu

 Nina Boals is a poet from Sun Prairie, Wisconsin.
 She is currently the Editor in Chief and Creative Nonfiction Editor of Indiana Review.
 She received her B.A. in English and social welfare with a certificate in environmental studies from the University of Wisconsin-Madison, where she was poetry editor of The Madison Review.
-Her work has been nominated for a Puschart Prize in poetry, and it can be found or is forthcoming from Ninth Letter, Puerto del Sol, and elsewhere.
+Her work has been nominated for a Pushcart Prize in poetry, and it can be found or is forthcoming in Ninth Letter, Puerto del Sol, Southeast Review, and elsewhere.

 Carolena Fernandez Brazfield